There are many active groups in our parish catering for a wide variety of interests that enhance different aspects of

-You can read more about the SPOC group’s Walk of Witness 2020 here.
+You can read more about the SPOC group’s Week of Witness 2020 here.

 St. Michael’s Conference, Castleknock meet every Wednesday in the Parish Centre at 7.30pm.
 The Conference provides support, including financial assistance where necessary, to people in need in Castleknock and also in the Ballymun area.
 New members are always welcome and you can come along any Wednesday night or contact us through the Parish Office.

 To seek help, please phone the SVP Head Office at 01-8550022 or go online at http://www.svp.ie/get-help/request-help-online.aspx